Compliance Glossary of Terms

-Created by Congress as part of the HIPAA Act of 1996 to provide a stable source of funding for program integrity efforts to support the Medicare program via cost report audits, medical review, anti-fraud activities and Medicare Secondary Payer review.
+Created by Congress as part of the HIPAA Act of 1996 to provide a stable source of funding for program integrity efforts to support the Medicare program via cost report audits, medical review, anti-fraud activities and Medical Secondary Payer review.
 More information on Medicare Integrity Program...

 Medicare Part A